Cross-country lines of the Glasgow and South Western Railway: Muirkirk

 The GPK&AR had opened a branch line from Auchinleck to Muirkirk in 1848.
 Seeking access to the town, the Caledonian Railway opened a line there from Douglas on 1 January 1873, forming an end-on junction at Muirkirk. a through passenger service had long been contemplated but it was not until 1 June 1874 that a local passenger service was operated on the CR section, and a through Ayr to Edinburgh service finally started on in 1878; it was not successful.
 Muirkirk to Ayr local trains ran via Drongan, but were withdrawn from 10 September 1951.
 The Caledonian Railway started operating passenger trains from the east from June 1874; they ran until 1964.

 Gilminscroft

-A branch line two miles (3 km) in length had been built privately to reach Gilminscroft Colliery from Auchinleck station; on 7 August 1895 Parliamentary powers were obtained to acquire the line, and the transfer probably took place in 1896.
+A branch line two miles (3 km) in length had been built privately to reach Gilminscroft Colliery from Auchinleck station; on 7 August 1895 powers were obtained in an act of Parliament to acquire the line, and the transfer probably took place in 1896.